derf/db-zugbildung-to-json/README.md

 }
 ```

-An ISO 8601 date range describing the valid range of the train composition data
+An ISO 8601 interval describing the valid range of the train composition data
 as noted in the PDF file.

 ### Train details